marknabil/opencv_openmv_bridge/README.md

 This Bridge consists of 2 simple codes, one is provided by the openMV team.
 This code should be on the flash memory of the opennMV board. you can have a look at it from here : https://github.com/openmv/openmv/blob/master/scripts/examples/02-Board-Control/usb_vcp.py
 This code is referred as _main.py_ in this project documentation.

 The 2nd code is the opencv based code.
-It is very small and self explaining itself.
+Reffered as _opencv_openmv_bridge.py_, it is very small and self explaining itself.

 ## Setup
 1- copy the _main.py_ to your openMV board through either the official IDE.
 Or simply by copying it to the device.